althonos/pyopal/README.md

 - **wider platform support**: The Opal code has been backported to work on SSE2 rather than SSE4.1, allowing PyOpal to run on older x86 CPUs (all x86 CPUs support it since 2003).
 In addition, Armv7 and Aarch64 CPUs are also supported if they implement NEON extensions.
+Finally, the C++ code of Opal has been modified to compile on Windows.

 ## 🔧 Installing

-PyOpal is available for all modern versions (3.6+), depending only on the lightweight Python package [`archspec`](https://pypi.org/project/archspec) for runtime CPU feature detection.
+PyOpal is available for all modern versions (3.6+), depending either on the lightweight Python package [`archspec`](https://pypi.org/project/archspec) or on [`py-cpuinfo`](https://pypi.org/project/archspec) for runtime CPU feature detection, depending on the operating system.

-It can be installed directly from [PyPI](https://pypi.org/project/pyopal/), which hosts some pre-built x86-64 and Aarch64 wheels for Linux and MacOS, as well as the code required to compile from source with Cython:
+It can be installed directly from [PyPI](https://pypi.org/project/pyopal/), which hosts some pre-built x86-64 and Aarch64 wheels for Linux, MacOS, and Windows, as well as the code required to compile from source with Cython:
 ```console
 $ pip install pyopal
 ```